nessdocs/fCC-Responsive-Web-Design/README.md

 # freeCodeCamp Responsive Web Design Portfolio

-This repository hosts all the certification projects I've made for fCC's Responsive Web Design certification.
+This repository hosts all the projects I've made for fCC's Responsive Web Design certification.

 ## Content